EndPointCorp/end-point-blog/2020/12/08/vue-3-notable-features.html.md

 })
 ```

-[Here](https://v3.vuejs.org/guide/migration/introduction.html#breaking-changes) are the list of more breaking changes.
+[Here](https://v3.vuejs.org/guide/migration/introduction.html#breaking-changes) is a list of more breaking changes.

 Many Vue libraries are yet to implement the changes that would work with Vue 3.
 For example, we use Vuetify in various client projects and this is not supported in Vue 3 as of writing this blog.
-There is [a roadmap](https://vuetifyjs.com/en/introduction/roadmap/) planned for Vuetify, with the alpha release in Q4 2020 and target release in summer 2021.
+There is [a roadmap](https://vuetifyjs.com/en/introduction/roadmap/) planned for Vue 3 support in Vuetify, with the alpha release in Q4 2020 and target release in summer 2021.

 For information about migrating Vue 2 projects check out the [migration guide](https://v3.vuejs.org/guide/migration/introduction.html).